artemyakovenko28/Tree/README.md

 ## Testing info
 Test info
-Implementation is covered by unit tests for structural modifications and `Tree` interface operations
+Implementation is covered by unit tests for structural modifications and `Tree` interface operations<br/>
-Used groovy SPOCK framework for this purpose
+Used groovy SPOCK framework for this purpose<br/>
-To ensure everything works correctly run `gradlew clean test`
+To ensure everything works correctly run `gradlew clean test` form the project root